Choose another writer in this calendar:

 Tunström's plainly autobiographical stories are presented with great narratological virtuosity.
 His early Sunne novels include De heliga geograferna (1973), Guddöttrarna (1975), and Prästungen.
 In the first two novels the central characters are the minister Hans-Christian Wermelin and his wife Paula, loosely based on Tunström's parents, and the third concerns their son Jacob, in search for his deceased father.
 "Alla historier, i och med att de berättas, är sanna.
 Som historier.
 Och för att du tvivlade, skall jag förelägga de in den verkligaste av alla verkligheter." (from De heliga geograferna) Tunström was first labelled as a regional novelist, expressing his nostalgia for a supposedly simpler and more authentic way of life.
 However, with the success of Juloratoriet and Tjuven (1986) critics realized that Sunne is Tunström's Macondo, an existential setting for his characters' loneliness, guilty conscience, dreams and hopes.

 Tjuven blended fantasy, humor and mythology.
 It depicted an unconventional pair, Ida and Fredrik Jonsson Lök, and their 12 children.
 The story of the thirteenth child, Johan, followed the journey of an Swedish Orpheus into the Underworld to reclaim his Eurydice, called now Hedvig.
 Johan believes that he can rise from poverty and help Hedvig by stealing the Codex Argenteus, a national treasure.
 A strong Christian interest became apparent in Ökenbrevet (1978), Jesus' account of his life before he enters upon his public mission. "Öräkneliga är de krav människan ställer på människan."
-Tunström focused on Jesus' inner struggles to understand who he is and who is his real father.
-Jesus finds the meaning of his life in accepting that what has once taken place in one's life, it will always be part of it.
+Like Nikos Kazantzakis in The Last Temptation of Christ (1955), Tunström focused on Jesus' inner struggles to understand his true self.
+Upon accepting who his real father is and understanding what has once taken place in one's life, it will always be part of it, Jesus finds the meaning of his life.

 The idea for Juloratoriet (The Christmas Oratorio) was born

-in Nepal, where the author met a Swedish foreign aid worker, who
+in Nepal.
+There the author met a Swedish foreign aid worker, who

 rehearsed Thursdays with other Westerners Bach's Christmas oratorio.